Thiago-hf/Corex/README.md

 **Corex** is a **Organizer App and Game Launcher**.
 <br>
-The launcher is written in C# by one brazilian Ciencse Computer Student
+The launcher is written in C# by a brazilian Science Computer Student

 ## Features